Oil prices fall as U.S. gasoline stocks rise for a fifth week

 “Oil prices fell in response to U.S. gasoline stockpiles rising,” analysts from Commonwealth Bank of Australia said in a note.
 They said, however, the drop in prices is unwarranted as U.S. demand remains strong.

-U.S. crude stocks fell last week more than expected as refining output rose and exports surged, the Energy Information Administration said on Wednesday. read more S/EIA
+U.S. crude stocks fell last week more than expected as refining output rose and exports surged, the Energy Information Administration said on Wednesday.
+[S/EIA]

 Crude inventories fell by 8 million barrels in the week to April 30 to 485.1 million barrels, compared with expectations in a Reuters poll for a 2.3 million-barrel drop.